kendarorg/HttpAnsweringMachine/docs/dnsserver.md

                 "address":"google.com"},
     ...

-Now you should enable the DNS server and add the names, as usual the number starts from 0
+Now you enable the DNS server and add the names, as usual the number starts from 0

     [{  "id":"dns",
         "active" : true,